pogonomyrmex661/pogonomyrmex661.github.io/_posts/2019-09-27-Were Going on an Adventure.md

 categories: [art, corvids]
 tags: [art, birds, ravens]
 image: images/959787DD-FE6A-4A80-8CA7-32A2085C8696-1024x680.jpeg
-description: In which we hit the road, and think about slime molds and "Children of Ruin".
+description: In which we hit the road, and think about slime molds and Adrian Tchaikovsky's "Children of Ruin".
 ---

 ![pic](images/959787DD-FE6A-4A80-8CA7-32A2085C8696-1024x680.jpeg "raven pic")